jrudar/PySCVUC/README.md

 2) Install the above programs.
 3) Install the above Python libraries.
 4) Edit your .bashrc file and export the paths to external dependencies (USearch, VSearch).
-5) Edit your .bashrc file so the following is present: export RDPPATH=Path/to/RDPTools/
-6) Ensure that you export the path to the location of the PySCVUC directory and make the script executable.
+5) Ensure that you export the path to the location of the PySCVUC directory and make the script executable.
-7) Install the following Python libraries: NumPy, SciPy, Pandas, and BioPython
+6) Install the following Python libraries: NumPy, SciPy, Pandas, and BioPython
-8) Enter the PySCVUC directory and run ./configure.sh.
+7) Enter the PySCVUC directory and run ./configure.sh.
-9) The latest version of the COI Training Files should be downloaded.
+8) The latest version of the COI Training Files should be downloaded.
 Extract these files to the 'PySCVUC/training_files/V3/' directory.

 ## Command Line Options:
 ##### --primers PRIMERS